nmeum/edward/README.md

 The goal of this project is creating an implementation of the [`ed(1)`][ed posix] text editor, as defined in POSIX.1-2008, in R7RS [CHICKEN Scheme][chicken].
-All commands mandated by POSIX have been implemented.
-However, this software is still in early stages of development, expect bugs.
+For non-interactive usage, I am currently not aware of any POSIX conformance issues.

 Known bugs and future ideas are documented in the `TODO.md` file.